 4 Garlic cloves, crushed

-3 eggs (room temp or if cold, place eggs in hot water until they warm up)
+3 Eggs (room temp of if cold, place eggs in hot water until they warm up

 Salt and pepper, to taste

 Pancetta (Italian Bacon)

 The key here is to get everything ready for mixing.
 Once the bacon and pasta are both cooked and ready – it’s really just a matter of mixing everything together so it doesn’t take too long to make it.
 The eggs would be cooked by the hot pasta and bacon drippings.
 The warmed-up bowl will help ensure that as well plus with that you can enjoy the pasta warm throughout dinner time.

 Boil enough water to cook the Spaghetti.
 Follow the manufacturer’s directions or cook until al dente.

 While the pasta is cooking, heat the olive oil in a medium frying pan.
 Sauté the garlic and the bacon in oil.

 Cook until the bacon browns and renders its fat.
 Remove the garlic and keep the bacon and its drippings hot until needed.